 Photographing on location is hard work and so worth it!

 The secret to a successful shoot is being diligent about preparing for a photoshoot on location.
 Every time you go back to the same location you will encounter new challenges and come up with new ways to shoot in that location.

-Have you read last week’s tutorial on how to choose a great photoshoot location?
+Have you read the tutorial on how to choose a great photoshoot location?

 So, you’ve decided on your photoshoot location and you can’t wait to use it.
 Now you just need to ensure you cover all eventualities.